tilschuenemann/moviesyms/README.md

 # moviesyms

-moviesyms uses [tmdbparser](https://github.com/tilschuenemann/tmdbparser)s movie metadata to generate symlinks across these categories:
+moviesyms uses [movieparse](https://github.com/tilschuenemann/movieparse)s movie metadata to generate symlinks across these categories:

+- production countries
 - genres
 - directors
+- spoken languages
+- runtimes
+- decades

+Additionally you can supply a Letterboxd diary export to generate these categories:

-- production countries.
+- rating
+- last seen in (year)

+# Installation

+tbd.

+# Usage

 My movie are all in one folder, every movie has its own subfolder.